apb7/compiler-construction/README.txt

         (a is integer variable, arr is Static integer array) check with other types of arrays too and see if typeCheckTESTCASE.txt compiles successfully

 TODOs: (add here if any for combined tracking of all remaining work)
-//TODO: segFault.txt breaks codeGen, Fix needed!
+//DONE: segFault.txt breaks codeGen, Fix needed!
-//TODO: typecheckTC2.txt must not compile (Line 21 TYPE ERROR)
+//DONE: typecheckTC2.txt must not compile (Line 21 TYPE ERROR)
-//TODO: put our names in all the files
+//DONE: put our names in all the files
-//TODO: check that all the errors must be thrown in respective cases
+//LITE: check that all the errors must be thrown in respective cases
-//TODO: change the names of arSize and scopeSize
+//LITE: change the names of arSize and scopeSize
-//TODO: verify that the parameters passed to throwSemanticError will never cause a NULL->thkinfo.... type error
+//LITE: verify that the parameters passed to throwSemanticError will never cause a NULL->tkinfo.... type error

 //TODO: test the code on empty source file and empty for and while loops, etc